 In the normal course of business, the Corporation may enter into various transactions involving variable interest entities (VIEs).
-The Corporation reviews its involvement with VIEs on a periodic basis and upon occurrence of certain triggering events to determine whether the Corporation is deemed to be the primary beneficiary in accordance with Accounting Standards Codification (ASC) 810, Consolidation.
-As of June 30, 2022, the Corporation was not determined to be the primary beneficiary and, therefore, did not consolidate any VIEs.
+The Corporation reviews its involvement with VIEs on a periodic basis and upon occurrence of certain triggering events, in order to determine whether the Corporation is deemed to be the primary beneficiary in accordance with Accounting Standards Codification (ASC) 810, Consolidation.
+As of June 30, 2023, the Corporation was not determined to be the primary beneficiary and, therefore, did not consolidate any VIEs.
+See note 6 for additional information.